HomeDing/homeding.github.io/logger.md

 ## Logging for remote analysis

-To make logging information available a `/ding-log.htm` page is available that gets the logging text from the device displayed in the browser.
+To make logging information available a Web UI page `/ding-log.htm`  is available that gets the logging text from the device displayed in the browser.

+Because logging information on the trace level is producing much text and the log output storage is limited only the info and error loggings are saved to the log files.

+There are 2 files beeing used:

+* `/log.txt` is the file where new log output gets appended.
+This file will grow until about 4kBytes of text is stored.
+* `/log_old.txt` is the previous file with log output.

+Every time the active log file `/log.txt` has reached almost 4kByte of text the files will be rotated.
+The log_old.txt file is deleted and the current log.txt is renamed to log_old.txt.
+Then all new log output will be written to the log.txt file.

+## Logging Functions

+The following C Macros and functions are available to create log entries.

-## Raw level logging LOGGER_RAW(...)
+### Raw level logging LOGGER_RAW(...)

-This macro is intended to be used for very detailed debug output during the development that will be removed later.
+This macro is intended to be used for very detailed debug output during the development without looking for a logging level that will be removed later.
 The output is sent to the Serial output port only.
 The macro is completely disabled when specifying no debug port in the settings.

 This macro will directly push all information to the serial port specified by the debug port option.